 EPA’s proposal limits the ability of clean, low-carbon ethanol to contribute greater emission reductions and support affordable options.

-Rather than endorse a single technology, we urge EPA to focus on outcomes and open pathways for all low-carbon fuels and technologies.
+We urge EPA to focus on outcomes and open pathways for all low-carbon fuels and technologies.
 Vehicle standards should enable a level playing field, allowing consumers to access a wide range of cleaner and cost-effective vehicle and fuel choices.

-Under EPA’s proposal, consumers will be left with only one option.
-And because EPA does not account for full lifecycle emissions of electric vehicles, the proposal does not consider the added greenhouse gas emissions from electricity generation, mineral and battery production and other high-carbon sources.
+Because EPA does not account for full lifecycle emissions of electric vehicles, the proposal does not consider the added greenhouse gas emissions from electricity generation, mineral and battery production and other high-carbon sources.

-We share EPA’s strong emission reduction goals.
-However, EPA is limiting solutions from biofuels, including flex-fuel vehicles and future mid-level blends.
-Today’s ethanol cuts greenhouse gas emissions in half compared to gasoline.
-Ethanol also replaces harmful aromatics to cut tailpipe emissions.

-Even with our strong concerns, we appreciate the request for input on fuel standards to help address emissions from the existing fleet and new vehicles that will be on the road for years to come.
+We appreciate the request for input on fuel standards to help address emissions from the existing fleet and new vehicles that will be on the road for years to come.
 We urge EPA to set a clean, high-octane fuel standard that takes advantage of higher ethanol blends to enable automakers to deploy advanced engine technologies.

 Clean, high-octane fuel from mid-level ethanol blends, used as a system with advanced engines, offers an essential pathway for achieving significant greenhouse gas and complementary criteria emission reductions from model year 2027 and later vehicles.
 It also offers substantial public health and environmental justice benefits by reducing particulate matter emissions from gasoline.